-Employ a certain number of full-time employees during construction, a percentage of whom must be Nevada residents.
+- Employ a certain number of full-time employees during construction, a percentage of whom must be Nevada residents. - Ensure that the hourly wage paid to the facility's employees and construction workers is a certain percentage higher than the average statewide hourly wage.

-- Ensure that the hourly wage paid to the facility's employees and construction workers is a certain percentage higher than the average statewide hourly wage. - Make a capital investment of a specified amount in the state of Nevada. - Provide the construction workers with health insurance, which includes coverage for each worker's dependents. - This incentive was applied in the financial model.
+- Make a capital investment of a specified amount in the state of Nevada. - Provide the construction workers with health insurance, which includes coverage for each worker's dependents.